 SCF data are self-reported.
 Some households in the SCF report they itemize even though their tax liabilities would be lower if they took the standard deduction; conversely, other households report they do not itemize when the data suggest they would be better off doing so.
 Our simulations assume that households choose the optimal strategy.
-Additionally, married fillers are assumed to file jointly.8 Table 1 provides summary statistics for several of the variables in our data set.
+Additionally, married fillers are assumed to file jointly.13 Table 1 provides summary statistics for several of the variables in our data set.

 Our simulations require assumptions about which specific assets households would sell to pay down mortgage debt if the MID were eliminated.
 Following Gervais and Pandey (2008) and Poterba and Sinai (2011), we assume that if households could not deduct mortgage interest, they would sell their taxable assets to the extent that the after-tax return was lower than the (non-tax deductible) mortgage interest rate.
-More precisely, if r_i is the rate of return on taxable asset i and s_i is the amount of the asset sold, then the decrease in tax revenue is $r_i \times s_i \times t$, where t is a household's (combined state and federal) marginal tax rate.
-Following Poterba and Sinai (2011) (and unlike Gervais and Pandey), we allow returns to vary across asset classes by linking the different asset classes in the SCF to historical data on rates of return.
+More precisely, if r_i is the rate of return on taxable asset i and s_i is the amount of the asset sold, then the decrease in tax revenue is $r_i \times s_i \times t$, where t is a household's (combined state and federal) marginal tax rate.14 Following Poterba and Sinai (2011) (and unlike Gervais and Pandey), we allow returns to vary across asset classes by linking the different asset classes in the SCF to historical data on rates of return.
 Appendix C provides details about how interest rates were assigned to the various asset classes.
 Of course, other

-7 See Moore (2003).
-Note that the SCF asks about the prior year's finances, thus, for example, the 2013 SCF corresponds to calendar year 2012.
+12 See Moore (2003).
+Note that the SCF asks about the prior year's finances; thus, for example, the 2013 SCF corresponds to calendar year 2012.
 TAXSIM and the SCF data are available on the National Bureau of Economic Research's website (see Appendix C for a description of the model and data).
-Our TAXSIM estimates are quite close to those of the JCT and the OMB.
-For example, our conventional estimate for 2003 (in 2003 dollars) shows a revenue loss of \$58.6 billion associated with the MID, while the JCT's (2002) estimate is \$69.9 billion, and the OMB's (2004) estimate is \$61.2 billion (both for fiscal year 2003).
+Our TAXSIM estimates are quite close to those of the Joint Committee on Taxation and Office of Management and Budget.
+For example, our conventional estimate for 2003 (in 2003 dollars) shows a revenue loss of \$58.6 billion associated with the MID, while the Joint Committee on Taxation's (2002) estimate is \$69.9 billion, and Office of Management and Budget's (2004) estimate is \$61.2 billion (both for fiscal year 2003).
 Poterba and Sinai's (2011) estimate is \$63.0 billion (for calendar year 2003).

-8 Unlike Poterba and Sinai (2011), we do not exclude any observations.
+13 Unlike Poterba and Sinai (2011), we do not exclude any observations.
 They exclude observations corresponding to households that live on a farm or a ranch or in a mobile home, households headed by someone under age 25, observations that report having mortgages but pay no mortgage interest, observations with loan-to-value ratios above 1.5, and observations with inexplicably high estimated marginal tax rates.
 Excluding observations using these criteria does not significantly change our results.

-9 When households sell their holdings of stock, then presumably the new owners of the stock will pay taxes on the returns generated by the stock.
+14 When households sell their holdings of stock, then presumably the new owners of the stock will pay taxes on the returns generated by the stock.
 We do not know the marginal tax rates of the new owners, or indeed whether they are even taxable units.
 Hence, like Poterba and Sinai (2011) and Gervais and Pandey (2008), we ignore these effects.

-variables such as risk, liquidity, and maturity also influence portfolio decisions.
-Indeed, a recent article in the Wall Street Journal specifically recommended that households take risk and liquidity considerations into account when deciding whether to pay down their mortgages (McGinty, 2017).
-For simplicity, our model focuses only on after-tax rates of return.
+variables such as risk, liquidity, and maturity also influence portfolio decisions.15 For simplicity, our model focuses only on after-tax rates of return.